 We design, market, sell and maintain customized and template, turnkey "sites" on the Internet to businesses in the United States that are hosted by third parties.
 A customer who purchases a turnkey, template "site" receives a pre-designed, fully-operational web site from which to advertise its business, products and/or services without the necessity of incurring additional cost for technical services or infrastructure.
 The only elements of the site required to be provided by the customer are identifying information, the business logo, photographs and, if desired, graphics and/or text.
-We are dependent on Sunstar 2000, Inc., Highlands Ranch, Colorado, for the template, model web sites that we market, sell and maintain.
+We are dependent on Cinapsys, Inc. ("Cinapsys"), for the template, model web sites that we market, sell and maintain.
 We design and develop the customized web sites that we market, sell and maintain on behalf of our customers.
-Either Mr. David C. Olson, our President/Treasurer, or third party suppliers, including only Sunstar 2000 to date, perform the actual design work and provide the content for the web sites.
+Either Mr. David C. Olson, our President/Treasurer, or third party suppliers, including Cinapsys, perform the actual design work and provide the content for the web sites.
 In instances where Mr. Olson is the site design and content provider, a third party supplier implements and incorporates his designs and content into the Internet site in accordance with his specific instructions.
-The third party site designer is paid hourly by us for its web site designs and content.
+The third party site designer will typically be paid hourly by us for its web site design and content.
 We presently depend upon third party suppliers for technical assistance in implementing and incorporating our designs, concepts and content into the site.

-We have or have had a number of relationships with Sunstar 2000, marketing, third party supply and consulting relationships.
-With regard to the turnkey web site models that we offer, these models were initially designed and developed by Sunstar 2000.
-Alterations to the original designs are the result of research and development by Mr. Olson and Mr. Terry Romero, President of Sunstar 2000, to make them compatible with EasyWeb's business plan.
-Sunstar has verbally granted us the right to market these model templates for so long as the relationship is mutually beneficial.
-The three customized web sites that we have sold to date have been designed and developed by Mr. Olson or with technical assistance in their implementation and/or maintenance Sunstar, provided by Sunstar or Richard Bagdonis, Cedar Park, Texas.
-Accordingly, Sunstar 2000 has served as a third party provider of design and development services for one custom site and technical assistance for all three custom sites.
-The web sites that we design and maintain for customers are hosted by Sunstar 2000 and others.
-The only company other than Sunstar 2000 that has served as a third party host of a customer's web site is Richard Bagdonis.
+The template, turnkey web site models that we offer were initially designed and developed by EasyWeb.
+Alterations to the original designs are the result of research and development by Mr. Olson and Mr. Mark Moline, President of Cinapsys, to make them compatible with EasyWeb's business plan.
+The three customized web sites that we have sold to date have been designed and developed by Mr. Olson, with technical assistance in their implementation and/or maintenance provided by third party consultants.
+In the past, Sunstar 2000 and Mr. Richard Bagdonis had served as a third party provider of design and development services for one custom site and technical assistance for all three custom sites.
+However, commencing in approximately the second quarter of 2002, we began using Cinapsys as our third party provider.
+The web sites that we design and maintain for customers are hosted by Cinapsys.
 We determine who will host a customer's site based on two factors, the cost of the services and the level of service available.
-We paid Mr. Romero a total of \$9,000 at the rate of \$1,500 per month from May through October 2000 to provide consulting services relating to our door-to-door sales personnel.
-Also, on December 20, 2001, we issued Mr. Romero 100,000 options to purchase shares of our common stock at an exercise price of \$.25 per share in consideration for consulting services he has provided to EasyWeb.
-Our agreement with Sunstar 2000 is verbal and non-exclusive and has evolved since May 2000 to accommodate a number of relationships and projects.
+We paid Sunstar 2000 a total of \$9,000 at the rate of \$1,500 per month from May through October 2000 to provide consulting services relating to our door-to-door sales personnel.
+Also, on December 20, 2001, we issued the president of Sunstar 2000 100,000 options to purchase shares of our common stock at an exercise price of \$.25 per share in consideration for consulting services he has provided to EasyWeb.

+Our current agreement with Cinapsys is verbal and non-exclusive to accommodate a number of relationships and projects.
 The agreement is terminable by either party at any time.
-The compensation and/or revenue sharing provisions of the agreement are flexible so as to accommodate the parties' various relationships and the variety in EasyWeb's customer projects to date, including those for Euthenics International, Inc., and AJ Indoors, Inc., described below.
-Generally, however, Sunstar 2000 charges EasyWeb and others for template web sites and basic services in accordance with its price list also described below.
-See "Products and Services" below for a description of the template, turnkey web site models and hosting and other services that Sunstar 2000 provides us.
+The compensation and/or revenue sharing provisions of the agreement are flexible so as to accommodate the parties' various relationships and the variety in EasyWeb's customer projects to date.
+Generally, however, Cinapsys charges EasyWeb and others for template web sites and basic services in accordance with its standard fees.
+See "Products and Services" below for a description of the template, turnkey web site models and hosting and other services that Cinapsys provides us.